 Health Law and Policy

-Patricia J. Zettler, associate professor of law, has expertise in the regulation of medical products, medicine, and biomedical research, with an emphasis on the U.S. Food and Drug Administration (FDA).
+Patricia J. Zettler, associate professor of law, has expertise in the regulation of medicine, medical products, and tobacco products, with an emphasis on the U.S. Food and Drug Administration (FDA).
 She is a faculty member of the Center for Law, Health & Society, and teaches Torts, Health Law: Quality & Access, and Food and Drug Law.

-Zettler’s work has earned her recognition, including being selected as a 2015 Health Law Scholar by the American Society of Law, Medicine & Ethics.
+Zettler’s work has earned her recognition, including being selected as a 2015 Health Law Scholar by the American Society of Law, Medicine & Ethics and as the 2018 winner of the Patricia T. Morgan Award for Outstanding Scholarship among the College of Law faculty.
 She also advises various groups and organizations on FDA law and policy.
 Among other things, she served as a consultant to the National Academies of Sciences, Engineering, and Medicine’s Committee on Pain Management and Regulatory Strategies to Address Prescription Opioid Abuse from 2016 to 2017, and has served on the editorial advisory board for the Food and Drug Law Journal since 2015.